 How can you join a group?

 Covenant circles form for fall and spring sessions.
-Those new to the area and interested in joining a Covenant Circle click here for the form (once completed, email to Vicki Caminer at vicki0737
+Those interested in joining a Covenant Circle may contact Rev. Viola Abbitt at email@example.com.

 For more information or questions, contact the office.

 The Small Group Ministry program deepens and broadens personal spiritual growth.
 This is done through five components:

 - Listening: Deep listening is gift for both the speaker and the listener.
 A connection forms when we share and give this gift to each other.